genoni-studio/nextjs-tailwind-4/README.md

 1. Disable categories of classes we don't want available, like `bg-red-500`.
 2. Reassign categories to use design system values.
 For example, use the design system's sizing scale of `sm`, `md`, etc.
-3. Prevent Tailwind's default CSS resets from loading
+3. Prevent Tailwind's default CSS resets from loading.

 ## Configuration

-Prior to version 4, Tailwind used a config file to determine what categories of classes to enable or redefine.
+Prior to version 4, Tailwind used a `tailwind.config.js` [configuration file](https://v3.tailwindcss.com/docs/theme) to determine the categories of classes to enable or redefine.
 With version 4, that configuration happens in a CSS file.

 ### Importing Tailwind